 Organizations are created through communicating with others.
 The effectiveness of an organization depends not only on how well the members communicate with each other, but also on how well the organization communicates internally and externally to its stakeholders.
 This program enables students to gain practical knowledge and skills related to communication practices for a variety of private, public, non-profit, and business organizations.

-COMA 6303 Digital Media Communication COMA 6309 Social Media and Communication
+COMA 6303 Digital Media Communication

+COMA 6309 Social Media and Communication

+COMA 6321 Stratogic Communication for Organi

 COMA 6321 Strategic Communication for Organizations COMA 6324 Communication for Global Organizations

 Advanced Certificate in Professional Counseling (24 hours - excluding prerequisites)